 - Delete Inc., Ltd. in running text.

 - Follow the company’s style for initial and internal caps: PageMaker, DirecTV.
-Exceptions to this rule are names that, according to company style do not have an initial caps: Adidas, not adidas and a name that, according to company style, should appear in all caps: Visa, not VISA and Lexis-Nexis, not LEXIS-NEXIS.
+Exceptions to this rule are names that, according to company style, do not have initial caps: Adidas, not adidas, and a name that, according to company style, should appear in all caps: Visa, not VISA and Lexis-Nexis, not LEXIS-NEXIS.

-- Follow the company’s style in writing its official name, even if it does not conform to the style guide’s rules: Big Ten, 3M, 7-Eleven Stores.
+- Follow the company’s style in writing its official name, even if it does not conform to the style guide’s rules: Big Ten, 3M, 7-Eleven.

 - Click here for a list of AUC campuses.